Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Results

 \subsection{TEAMS performance}

-We ran TEAMS with a range of advance split times $\delta\in\{$0, 4, 6, 8, 10, 12, 14, 16, 20, 24$\}$ days.
-Fig. \ref{fig:returncurves_T21} displays the resulting estimates of return level vs. return period for both targets of local precipitation (left), with $\delta=10$ days, and temperature (right), with $\delta=12$ days, which are selected as optimal values based on sensitivity analysis to be presented in Sec. \ref{sec:ast_sensitivity_analysis}.
-The main sequence of experiments used T21 resolution and $N=16$ ancestors, but as a test of the robustness of $\delta$, we performed two ``pivot'' experiments about the optimal values: doubling the ancestor pool to $N=32$, and doubling horizontal resolution to T42 with 30 vertical levels and a time step of 600s.
+In our default configuration of T21 resolution and N=16 ancestors, we ran TEAMS for a range of advance split times $\delta\in\{$0, 4, 6, 8, 10, 12, 14, 16, 20, 24$\}$ days.
+Fig. \ref{fig:returncurves}(a,b) displays the resulting estimates of return level vs. return period for both targets of local precipitation (left), with $\delta=10$ days, and temperature (right), with $\delta=12$ days, which are selected as optimal values based on sensitivity analysis to be presented in Sec. \ref{sec:ast_sensitivity_analysis}.
+In addition, as a test of the algorithm's scaling behavior, we performed two ``pivot'' experiments: doubling the ancestor pool to $N=32$ in Fig. \ref{fig:returncurves}(c,d), and doubling horizontal resolution to T42 in Fig. \ref{fig:returncurves}(e,f).
+Resolution-doubling tests the algorithm's robustness with more expensive, realistic models, and to what extent lower-resolution versions can inform best practices.
+To maximize the chances of success at T42 we retained $N=32$ (which proved well worth the extra cost at T21), and re-calibrated the advance split time in light of differing dispersion timescales at higher resolution (see section \ref{sec:ensemble_spreading_rate}).